Connect with us

 But Roberson said if the state enacted Medicaid expansion, people, primarily the working poor, would have access to health care other than in a hospital emergency room.
 Under current law, hospitals are mandated to provide emergency services regardless of a patient’s ability to pay.

-Medicaid expansion would cut down on more expensive emergency room care while providing Medicaid expansion beneficiaries the for preventive care from primary care physicians, Roberson said.
+Medicaid expansion would cut down on more expensive emergency room care while providing Medicaid expansion beneficiaries the opportunity for preventive care from primary care physicians, Roberson said.
 In addition, Medicaid expansion would substantially cut down on the amount of uncompensated care – about $600 million a year and increasing – that hospitals currently incur because there would be fewer uninsured patients being treated.

 After the meeting, Sen. Dennis DeBar, R-Leakesville, when asked about the possibility of expanding Medicaid in the upcoming 2023 session, responded, “Why are you asking me about that?”
 DeBar then added it might be pointless for the Senate to try to take up the issue while the House leadership and Gov. Tate Reeves are entrenched in their opposition to Medicaid expansion.